Mother with children in car killed after colliding with wrong-way driver on I-90

-TOWN OF HAMBURG, N.Y.(WIVB)- State Police are investigating a Friday night crash that killed a woman who’s children were in the back seat.
+TOWN OF HAMBURG, N.Y.(WIVB)- State Police are investigating a Friday night crash that killed a woman whose children were in the back seat.

 Police say that a driver was traveling Westbound in the Eastbound lane of the I-90 just after 11 p.m.
 The vehicle crashed head on into a vehicle driven by 29-year-old Jessica O’Connor of Amherst.